APPLY ASAP: Design/Building Professional & Architecture Student Application

 We highly encourage first-time AiS teachers, who apply to participate through options 3-6, to participate in a 1.5 hour live virtual orientation in November.
 A self-paced orientation will be available for teachers who cannot attend a scheduled live orientation.
 Scroll down for more information on AiS orientations.

-If you choose options that involve a partnership (options 3-6), AFO staff will match you with a design & building professional who requests similar options.
+If you choose options that involve a partnership (options 3-6), AFO staff will match you with a design/building professional who requests similar options.
 We offer support for partnerships and assist your team with planning sessions to make sure AiS is best serving you and your students.

 When you apply you will be able to select one or more of the following options for participating in AiS:

-OPTION 1: Provide design education for my students without the input of a design & building professional using the Architecture Foundation of Oregon’s online materials including selected lesson plans, pre-recorded videos and design challenges.
+OPTION 1: Provide design education for my students without the input of a design/building professional using the Architecture Foundation of Oregon’s online materials including selected lesson plans, pre-recorded videos and design challenges.

-OPTION 2: Provide design education for my students with limited input of a design & building professional (they will serve as a one-time consultant prior to you using AiS content with your students) using the Architecture Foundation of Oregon’s online materials including selected lesson plans, pre-recorded videos and design challenges.
+OPTION 2: Provide design education for my students with limited input of a design/building professional (they will serve as a one-time consultant prior to you using AiS content with your students) using the Architecture Foundation of Oregon’s online materials including selected lesson plans, pre-recorded videos and design challenges.

-OPTION 3: Partner with a design & building professional to design a custom residency that is presented virtually while students are in-classroom in the event that students are able to be in the classroom, but your school will not allow outside visitors.
-This would include one to six sessions (typically an hour long session per week).
+OPTION 3: Partner with a design/building professional to design a custom in-classroom residency including one to two sessions (typically an hour long session per week).

-OPTION 4: Partner with a design & building professional to design a custom residency that is presented virtually while students are in distance learning.
-This would include one to six live video sessions via the web-based platform used by your school (typically an hour long session per week).
+OPTION 4: Partner with a design/building professional to design a custom in-classroom residency including three to six sessions (typically an hour long session per week).

-OPTION 5: Partner with a design & building professional to design a custom in-classroom residency in the event that in-person AiS sessions are possible and volunteers are allowed in the classroom.
-This would include one to two sessions (typically an hour long session per week).
+OPTION 5: Partner with a design/building professional to design a custom residency that is presented virtually while students are in-classroom including one to six sessions (typically an hour long session per week).

-OPTION 6: Partner with a design & building professional to design a custom in-classroom residency in the event that in-person AiS sessions are possible and volunteers are allowed in the classroom.
-This would include three to six sessions (typically an hour long session per week).
+OPTION 6: Partner with a design/building professional to design a custom virtual residency including one to six live video sessions via the web-based platform used by your school (typically an hour long session per week).

 First-time AiS volunteers are required to participate in a 1.5 hour live virtual orientation in November.
 We also highly recommend all volunteers (new and returning) to attend our ongoing trauma trainings throughout the school year.
 These trainings will prepare you to work with youth of all different backgrounds.
 Scroll down for more information on AiS orientations and trauma trainings.